 CEU Course Objectives

-1. Discuss recommendations to increase awareness and understanding of commercial sexual exploitation and sex trafficking of minors in the United States.
+1. Summarize recommendations to increase awareness and understanding of commercial sexual exploitation and sex trafficking of minors in the United States.

-2. Enumerate the crimes committed against children and adolescents that are considered commercial sexual exploitation and/or sex trafficking of minors.
+2. Give the crimes committed against children and adolescents that are considered commercial sexual exploitation and/or sex trafficking of minors.

-3. Investigate the most significant barriers to preventing, identify, and responding to commercial sexual exploitation and sex trafficking of minors.
+3. Analyze the most significant barriers to preventing, identify, and responding to commercial sexual exploitation and sex trafficking of minors.

-4. Elucidate the elements of a trauma-informed system of care.
+4. List three elements of a trauma-informed system of care.